 STAT 482: Additional Topics

-During my cancer treatment and master’s program, working through these problem sets was a way to stay engaged with concrete problems when larger research questions felt overwhelming.
-There’s something therapeutic about a well-defined problem with a clear solution.
+During cancer treatment, working through these problems was a way to stay engaged with concrete, well-defined work when larger research questions felt overwhelming.
+A problem set with a clear answer is good for the brain when everything else is uncertain.

 Accessing the Problem Sets